Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Anisotropy of Ultra-High Energy Cosmic Rays

 The variable $\lambda(E, z)$ represents the conventional distance covered by CRs originating at redshift $z$ with energy $E_g$, from their point of generation to the current moment when their energy has decreased to $E$.
 We are interested in the expression that quantifies the rate at which the energy of particles at their source degrades about their energy at $z = 0$, denoted as $dE_g/dE$ and is given by \cite{berezinkyGre, berezinski_four_feat}

-The detailed derivation of $dE_g/dE$ was nicely performed by Berezinsky et al. in Appendix B of \cite{berezinski_four_feat}.
+The detailed derivation of $dE_g/dE$ was nicely performed by Berezinsky et al.~in Appendix B of Ref.~\cite{berezinski_four_feat}.
 In the following we will implement the power-law and Starobinsky models' results from Ref.\ \cite{swaraj} to obtain the CR's protons density enhancement factor, and subsequently the CR's protons flux and finally the CR anisotropies as predicted by these two $f(R)$ gravity models.
 We calculate the dipolar anisotropy using Ref.\ \cite{Supanitsky} as

 which is identical to the expression in Ref.\ \cite{harari} (according to \cite{Supanitsky}).
 Here, $\eta$ and $\xi$ are the modification factor and enhancement factor respectively.
 The analytical expressions for $\eta$ and $\xi$ are taken from Refs.\ \cite{molerach, swaraj} and accordingly we will proceed to calculate it for the $\Lambda$CDM model, power-law model and the Starobinsky model.
+It needs to be mentioned that at sufficiently high energies, CR enters the quasi-rectilinear regime, where only angular diffusion occurs but there is no role of the spatial diffusion.
+In our work, the considered anisotropy Eq.~\eqref{aniso} which depends on the modification factor and enhancement factor is valid for a wide range of energies (see Ref. \cite{Supanitsky}).
+The reason for choosing this model is that it is compatible with different cosmological models.
+Although the quasi-rectilinear regime is certainly important and relevant at sufficiently high energies, it falls outside the scope of our current study.
+Further, the $\Lambda$CDM model is used here as a standard model for comparison with the $f(R)$ gravity models' results.